IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.Eventing.MassTransit/README.md

 ## What's in this module?

-This module consumes your `Eventing Model`, which you build in the `Eventing Designer` and generates the corresponding MassTransit implementation:-
+This module consumes your `Eventing Model`, which you build in the `Eventing Designer` and generates the corresponding MassTransit implementation:

-* MassTransit ESB Implimentation
+* MassTransit Message Broker implimentation.
 * Message Publishing.
 * Message Consumption.
-* Multitenancy Finbuckle Integration.
+* Multitenancy Finbuckle integration.
 * `app.settings` configuration.
 * Dependency Injection wiring.
 * Telemetry support.